stealth/crash/README.md

 a filename instead of a directory.
 If a cache directory is used instead of an filename, each hostkey is expected to be found inside the folder as of the name `HK_$HOST:$PORT` where `$HOST` is the `-H` argument and `$PORT` the `-p` argument.
-If using `-v` the server hostkey will be printed on stdout and may be pasted to the cache folder into the `HK_$HOST:$PORT` file.
+If using `-v` the server hostkey will be printed on `stderr` and may be pasted to the cache folder into the `HK_$HOST:$PORT` file.

 Hostkey checking may be suppressed by using `-K none`.